-This study investigated the impact of Lexia Reading software on students aged 6-7 experiencing reading difficulties in Northern Ireland.
+This study investigated the impact of Lexia Reading software on students aged 6-7 at-risk for dyslexia in Northern Ireland.
 A sample of 106 students was selected from four intervention schools using Lexia Reading and six control schools.
 The Group Reading Test II (GRT) was used as a pretest and posttest measure of reading performance.
 Posttest outcomes showed that the intervention schools significantly outperformed the control schools.
 Qualitative results indicated that teachers and students had positive attitudes toward Lexia Reading.

 Intervention schools performed significantly better than control schools with an average increase of 6.78 points on the GRT in intervention schools compared to only 1.43 points in control schools.